jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab8_Architectural Wizard and IP Catalog.md

 * Loadable, Restrict Count, Count Mode (Up, Down, UPDPWN), Threshold

-The second tab, titled Control, include
+The second tab, titled Control, includes
 Synchronous Clear, Clock Enable and various other settings.

-The designer can select the desired functionality and click on OK to generate the IP.
+The designer can select the desired functionality and click OK to generate the IP.

 ### Part8-2-1

-Use the IP Catalog to generate a simple 4-bit counter core which counts up from 0 to 9.
+Use the IP Catalog to generate a simple 4-bit countercore that counts from 0 to 9.
 (Hint: Use Threshold output when configuring the counter core).
-Instantiate it two times to create a two digit BCD counter which counts up every one second.
-Use Architectural Wizard to generate a 5 MHz clock and then use behavioral modeling to generate 1000 Hz precise signal to drive the counters.
+Instantiate it two times to create a two-digit BCD counter, which counts up every one second.
+Use Architectural Wizard to generate a 5 MHz clock and then use behavioral modeling to generate a 1000 Hz precise signal to drive the counters.

 <div align=center><img src="imgs/v2/37.png" alt="drawing" width="600"/></div>